Copyright 1999 Katherine Colwell.

 Each page: 5 3/4″ h by 4 1/2″ w.

-"My Women is a crazy-quilted-pieced and embroidered book, to read and enjoy perusing — eight pages of photos of my women ancestors.
-The hand-cut shisha mirrors are embroidered to each page to reflect, include, and embrace into my family of women all the women who read the book.
-The outside or back of the book is pieced from hankies inherited from my late mother-in-law, and crazy-pieced to fill the entire back surface."
+"My Women is a crazy-quilted-pieced and embroidered sculpture, to read and enjoy perusing — eight pages of photos of my women ancestors.
+The hand-cut shisha mirrors are embroidered to each "page" to reflect, include, and embrace into my family of women all the women who "read" the sculpture.
+The reverse side of the sculpture is pieced from hankies inherited from my late mother-in-law, and crazy-pieced to fill the entire surface."

 Front: Hand-dyed silk fabrics; hand embroidery and hand and machine sewing, piecing and hand quilting.
 Silk, cotton and metallic threads; shisha mirrors, beads, button and ink (photos).